 Mark Gasparini, D.P.M., offers many treatment options to relieve heel pain that will not require surgery.
 Icing, padding, taping, strapping and recommending proper footwear are just a few things we may suggest.
 We may also prescribe anti-inflammatory or pain medications and cortisone injections.
 Many of our patients have found good pain control with custom orthotics designed for their specific feet.
 Physical therapy, like stretching and strengthening exercises, can also be very beneficial.

-If you are suffering from pain in your heels, give our Massapequa, NY, office a call at (516) 804-9038.
+If you are suffering from pain in your heels, give our Massapequa, NY, office a call at (516) 804-9038 or fill out our online form.
 Put your sore heels into our hands for expert care.